Steven Knapp: Career

-Knapp was the provost (1996–2007) and then Dean of the School of Arts and Sciences (1994–1996) at Johns Hopkins University.
+Knapp was dean of the School of Arts and Sciences at Johns Hopkins University in Baltimore from 1994 to 1996 and then the university's provost from 1996 to 2007.

-Knapp presidency

-Knapp's priorities include enhancing the university's partnerships with neighboring institutions, expanding the scope of its research, strengthening its worldwide community of alumni, enlarging its students' opportunities for public service, and leading its transformation into a model of urban sustainability.
+George Washington University

+From August 2007 to November 2017, Knapp served as the 16th President of the George Washington University in Washington, D.C.
 During Knapp's tenure, the university constructed District House, a large residence hall and the Science and Engineering Hall, both located on the Foggy Bottom campus.
 The Science and Engineering Hall is the largest academic and laboratory building in the nation's capital.
 Under Knapp, the $1 Billion "Making History: The Campaign for GW" fundraising initiative was successfully completed.
 Knapp declined to seek a third term as university president and stepped down in November 2017.
-He continues to teach at the school today.
+He continues to teach at the university.

 Board and leadership positions

-Knapp serves on the boards of directors of the Economic Club of Washington; the Greater Washington Urban League; the World Affairs Council; and the National Symphony Orchestra and the boards of trustees of the Washington National Cathedral Foundation and Al Akhawayn University in Ifrane, Morocco.
+Knapp serves on the boards of directors of the Economic Club of Washington, the Greater Washington Urban League, the World Affairs Council, the National Symphony Orchestra, and the boards of trustees of the Washington National Cathedral Foundation and Al Akhawayn University in Ifrane, Morocco.
 He also serves on the senior advisory board of the Northern Virginia Technology Council, the executive committee of the Council on Competitiveness, and the education committee of the Federal City Council.

 He is a fellow of the American Academy of Arts and Sciences, a member of the Council on Foreign Relations, and a member of the Modern Language Association.